expo/fyi/firebase-migration-guide.md

 ## Update analytics requests

-Firebase Analytics requests in React Native Firebase are almost the same - mostly, they are imported a little differently.
+Firebase Analytics requests in React Native Firebase are almost the same &mdash; mostly, they are imported a little differently.
 Update your code as shown here:

 ```diff
 // update imports